-This includes emergency or urgently needed care and emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility.
-You pay \$50 for Medicarecovered emergency room visit in the United States or its territories
+- This includes emergency or urgently needed care and emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility. - Transportation back to the United States from another country is not covered.

 You do NOT pay these amounts if you are admitted to inpatient hospital care within 24 hours for the same condition.
 If you are admitted to a hospital, you will pay cost-sharing as described in the "Inpatient hospital care" section.